Woodend, Northamptonshire

-Woodend is a small village in West Northamptonshire in the English county of Northamptonshire.
+Woodend is a small village in West Northamptonshire, England.

 The village's name means 'at the end of the wood'.

 It is 6 mi west of the town of Towcester and was a hamlet in the parish of Blakesley until 1866, when it became a parish in its own right.
 After World War I it was designated a "thankful village", all of the soldiers it sent to war having returned safely.
 The population of the village at the 2011 Census was 322.
+The village is featured on Darren Hayman's album, Thankful Villages Volume 2.